qinh3uofm/README/Readme.md

-# Hosting resume using GitHub page
+#How to Host resume online

 ## Purpose: